 Encoding Streams of Bytes in Binary Mode

-Developers can encode and transmit an array of bytes through the BINARY mode that can be enabled through the setPdf417CompactionMode method of class Pdf417Parameters.
-To show the text line under a barcode, the setTwoDDisplayText method must be called.
+Developers can encode and transmit an array of bytes through the BINARY mode that can be enabled through the setPdf417CompactionMode function of class Pdf417Parameters.
+To show the text line under a barcode, the setTwoDDisplayText function must be called.

 Layout Configuration Settings